10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Totem Animal

-True to the robin’s nature, people who have this totem are also very passionate about their loved ones.
+True to the Robin’s nature, people who have this totem are also very passionate about their loved ones.
 They are dedicated, and make excellent parents.
-They are also very good at spreading warmth and good cheer, and their innate characteristics make them a beacon of inspiration for others.
+They are also very good at spreading warmth and good cheer.
+Their innate characteristics make them a beacon of inspiration for others.

 V